nextcloud/docker/README.md

 - `NEXTCLOUD_UPDATE` (default: `0`)

-If you share your html folder with multiple docker containers, you might want to avoid multiple processes updating the same shared volume

-- `NEXTCLOUD_INIT_LOCK` (not set by default) Set it to true to enable initialization locking.
-Other containers will wait for the current process to finish updating the html volume to continue.

-You might also want to make sure the htaccess is up to date after each container update.
+You might want to make sure the htaccess is up to date after each container update.
 Especially on multiple swarm nodes as any discrepancy will make your server unusable.

 - `NEXTCLOUD_INIT_HTACCESS` (not set by default) Set it to true to enable run `occ maintenance:update:htaccess` after container initialization.